tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when a player stops looting
+ * Called when the player stops looting
  * No return behavior

 ## OnPlayerRecover